-In 2020-21, the percentage change of A1 uses in the Primary Retail Areas presented a bleak picture across the principal and district town centres which suggested that the impact of the Covid -19 pandemic was becoming apparent.
-However, latest figures for the period 2021-22 reveal that all of the towns have witnessed an increase in the percentage of A1 uses in the primary retail areas, the most significant increase being in Tredegar with a 19% increase, although it remains 7% below the 2009 base level.
-Abertillery is at 50% which is the highest percentage the town has achieved across the span of AMRs and is now 5% higher than the 2009 base level.
-Brynmawr has also witnessed an increase and is now 3% higher than the 2009 base level.
-The improvement in Ebbw Vale, although moving in a positive direction has been slower and remains 2% lower than the 2009 base level.
+Latest figures for the period 2022-23 reveal that two of the towns have witnessed a decrease in the percentage of A1 uses in the primary retail areas, the most significant decrease being in Tredegar with an 11% decrease, and it is 18% below the 2009 base level.
+Abertillery has increased to 49% and is 4% higher than the 2009 base level.
+Brynmawr has witnessed a decrease of 6% since 2021-22 and is 3% less than the 2009 base level.
+The improvement in Ebbw Vale is continuing and moving in a positive direction and is now 1% higher than the 2009 base level.

-In terms of increasing the % of A1 uses in the Ebbw Vale Primary Retail Area from a base of 61% the target has not been achieved (-2%).
+In terms of increasing the % of A1 uses in the Ebbw Vale Primary Retail Area from a base of 61% the target has not been achieved (+1%).

-In terms of increasing the % of A1 uses in the Abertillery Primary Retail Area from a base of 45% the target has been achieved (+5%).
+In terms of increasing the % of A1 uses in the Abertillery Primary Retail Area from a base of 45% the target has been achieved (+4%).

-In terms of increasing the % of A1 uses in the Brynmawr Primary Retail Area from a base of 61% the target has not been achieved (+3%).
-In terms of increasing the % of A1 uses in the Tredegar Primary Retail Area from a base of 67% the target has not been achieved (-7%).
+In terms of increasing the % of A1 uses in the Brynmawr Primary Retail Area from a base of 61% the target has not been achieved (-3%).

+In terms of increasing the % of A1 uses in the Tredegar Primary Retail Area from a base of 67% the target has not been achieved (-18%).

-The monitoring aim to ensure town centres thrive through the implementation of the retail hierarchy is having a mixed impact.
-All retail related policies will be reviewed as part of the RLDP.
+The monitoring aim to e ensure town cent res thrive through t he implementation of the retail hierarchy is having a mixe ed impact.
+All reta il related policies wil I be reviewed as part of the RLDP.